 It’s important to research your specific industry and tailor your rates accordingly.
 Some industries, like tech, might have additional certifications or tools that are valued, allowing you to increase your hourly rate even further.

-Also Read This: Best Fiverr Sellers for Meditation Coaching in 2024
+Also Read This: Top 10 Fiverr Gigs for Resume Writing in 2024

 How Location Impacts Freelance Project Manager Earnings